mpolednik/mpolednik.github.io/_posts/2017-07-13-software-engineer-meets-ansible.md

 So the first thing that bothers me is that rsync is provided by Ansible in a module called `synchronize`.
 Why?!
 Except for that, nothing too fancy -- everything you expect from rsync is provided in the module.
 It's also not a bad idea to extend the machine update playbook above to also install rsync onto all nodes.

 Autogen and configure?
 Just use `command` module and execute those directly.
 For make, there is `make` - nothing extra useful but gets the job done in a nice way.
 Getting rid of previous RPMs was a bit more painful: the previous shell script used `for pack in $(rpm -qa | grep vdsm); do rpm -e $pack --nodeps; done`.
 After fiddling with `yum` module, I've found out that the simplest solution works: just call `shell` module with the script and be done with it.
 What really annoys me is the installation of new RPMs: initially, the plan was to use `yum` module and install everything in rpmbuild/RPMS/\*/vdsm-\*.rpm.
 Surprise, `yum` does not support wildcards for local paths.
-It's probably possible to get all the files in rpmbuild/RPMS and feed them into `yum` module, but why? `shell: yum -y install /root/rpmbuild/RPMS/*/vdsm-*.rpm` to the rescue.
+It's probably possible to get all the files in rpmbuild/RPMS and feed them into `yum` module, but that gets annoying. `shell: yum -y install /root/rpmbuild/RPMS/*/vdsm-*.rpm` to the rescue.

 In the end, the deployment file isn't pretty, but it works: